TheDanniCraft/TerminalWebsite/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

+This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind welcome!

 ## Inspiration and Credits

 I was inspired by these people/projects.
 Without them I wouldn't even had the idea to build this in the first place, so thanks to all of them!
 All codes are written on my own.